Last Update: May 2020

 5 seasons (30 Episodes)

-Crime drama is a mainstay of British TV, and has been ever since the debut of Dixon of Dock Green and Juliet Bravo.
+Crime drama is a mainstay of British TV and has been ever since the debut of Dixon of Dock Green and Juliet Bravo.
 However few TV shows in the genre, with the exception of Prime Suspect have had the cultural clout of Jed Mercurio’s Line of Duty.
-Not only reinventing the police drama for a modern age, but wrapping the audience in an ongoing story of deceit and corruption.
+Not only reinventing the police drama for a modern age but wrapping the audience in an ongoing story of deceit and corruption.

 Line of Duty grabs the viewer by the throat from the first episode, as it twists and turns in its narrative.
 Never once letting the viewer grab their breath as each season links to next.
-And with season six on the way, the mystery and intrigue is far from complete.
+And with season six on the way, the mystery and intrigue are far from complete.